 - Wider sidewalks near Market and between Howard and Folsom streets

 - A casual carpool pickup zone restored between Howard and Folsom streets

 - A loading zone between Howard and Folsom streets

 - Landscaping that provides better protection for people walking and bicycling from traffic

-The Active Beale Street Project is part of a neighborhood-wide plan called the South Downtown and Activation (SoDa).
-SoDa is focused on creating vibrant streets and revitalizing open spaces, while encouraging active transportation choices, as the East Cut neighborhood grows.
+The Active Beale Street Project is part of a larger neighborhood-wide community planning initiative called the South Downtown Design + Activation Plan (Soda).
+Soda seeks to create vibrant streets and revitalizing open spaces, while encouraging active transportation choices, as the East Cut neighborhood grows.

 The SFMTA Board of Directors unanimously approved the project on June 16, 2020.
 Project construction is expected to occur in phases and be coordinated with other city agency and private development projects.

 Market to Natoma streets

 Above: Beale Street with proposed transit-only lane, two-way cycle track between Market and Natoma.

 Above: Beale Street with proposed two-way cycle track and sidewalk extensions between Natoma and Folsom streets.